Blizzard/api-sc2-docs/README.md

 # Sc2 Community Web API

-This is the documentation for the RESTful APIs exposed through the World of Warcraft community site as a service to the World of Warcraft community.
+This is the documentation for the RESTful APIs exposed through the Starcraft 2 community site as a service to the Starcraft 2 community.

 To view the inlined gist json examples you should view this document at [http://blizzard.github.com/api-sc2-docs/](http://blizzard.github.com/api-sc2-docs/).